 Have questions you want us to answer during an upcoming show?
 Call them into our voicemail inbox at 215-315-0100.

 This exclusive interview is part of FIRE’s campaign to defend comedy and free speech on campus.
-To support this campaign and to learn more about the FIRE-supported documentary Can We Take a Joke?, visit thefire.org/comedy.
+To support this campaign and to learn more about the FIRE-supported documentary Can We Take a Joke?, visit thefire.org/can-we-take-a-joke-new/.